deoktr/pof/server/README.md

 ## TODO

+- Add option to reset and also unselect all on the advanced config tab.
 - Add timeout in case the computation takes too long.
 - Set correct version when building the server in CI.